Roasted Red Peppers have a lovely smoky sweetness when roasted or grilled, and they can be used in many ways. Read on to learn the technique.

 Some people like to almost completely blacken the exterior of the pepper.
 This gives it a particular flavor that many people enjoy but I prefer to cook only until the flesh is just starting to soften.
 The result is a little harder to peel but I like the sprightly color and flavor that you get when the pepper is not too well done.

-Peeling Roasted Red Peppers
+Peeling Roasted or Grilled Red Peppers

 When the peppers are cooked to your liking, remove them from the heat and pop them into a heavy-duty plastic bag.
 The idea here is to let them sweat to further loosen the skins as they cool.
 You can leave them just until the temperature drops enough to make the peppers easy to handle or, if you prefer, pop them into the fridge and leave them over night.